thepacketgeek/rust-tcpstream-demo/raw/README.md

 }
 ```

-If you wanted to validate the `bytes_written` and somehow signal if not all the data could be written, an approach might look something like this:
+To prevent missing data, the `bytes_written` should be validated and signaled if not all the data could be written, which could look like this:

 ```rust
 ...